 Standard Miter Saw

-These are the simplest and the cheapest type of miter saw.
-They make straight cuts as well as 45-degree cuts.
+These are the simplest miter saws and are usually the most affordable.
+They can make straight cuts and 45-degree cuts, which makes them suitable for cutting frames.
 They are lightweight and easy to use.
-Essentially, this tool consists of a rotating miter saw blade spinning on an arm, mounted to a base that swivels 45 degrees in both directions.
+This tool consists of a spinning miter saw blade attached to an arm, mounted on a base, that can swivel 45 degrees in both directions.

 Compound Miter Saws

-A compound miter saw makes both miter, bevel and compound cuts.
-A bevel cut is where the wood is cut at a sloped angle.
-Think of a door wedge, and you get the picture.
-A compound cut combines the miter cut and the bevel cut in one.
+A compound miter saw can make miter, bevel, and compound cuts.
+A bevel cut is where the wood is cut at a vertical angle rather than a horizontal one.
+Think of a door wedge and you will get the idea.
+A compound cut combines a miter cut and bevel cut into one to cut more complex angles.

 Sliding Compound Miter Saws

-A sliding compound miter saw does everything that the miter and compound saws can do, but the arm and blade are mounted on a retracting mechanism to allow the blade to move in and out as well as up and down.
+A sliding compound miter saw does everything a miter and compound saw can do.
+However, the arm and blade are mounted on a retracting mechanism that allows the blade to move in and out as well as up and down.

 This increases the size of the material you can cut.
-Sliding saws are expensive, so consider the advantages and whether you would really benefit from this increased capacity before buying one.
+Sliding saws are expensive, so consider whether or not you are likely to benefit from this increased capacity before buying one.

 Types of Cut